- Student Life Home

 The campus is equipped with accessible automated doors, graded ramps, and elevators.
 All buildings except the gymnasium and Warren Hall are equipped with elevators.
-Scoville and the Regional Higher Education Center are equipped with an amplified sound system in the auditorium style classrooms.
+Several of the large classrooms are equipped with an amplified sound system.

 Housing and Dining Accommodations > click here